 1. iCloud My Photo Stream won't work temporarily as iCloud isn't working for Windows 10

-In October, 2018, Windows 10 had released its new version v1809 update, but the incompatibility between the new Windows and iCloud causes iCloud not working for Windows 10.
+In October 2018, Windows 10 released its new version v1809 update, but the incompatibility between the new Windows and iCloud causes iCloud not to work for Windows 10.
 Thus, Windows 10 users can't use iCloud Photo Stream until the problem is resolved.

 2. Sign in with the same Apple ID across devices

 To download iCloud photo stream to PC from an iPhone or view Windows pictures on the iPhone, you'd better use the same Apple ID to log in across iOS devices.

 3. Please turn on iCloud My Photo Stream on your devices

 Just give an example.
 If you want to share and sync photos between your iPhone and Windows PC through iCloud Photo Stream, you have to turn on My Photo Stream both on iPhone and Windows PC.

 On iPhone: Go to Settings > iCloud > Photos > turn on "Upload to My Photo Stream".

 On Windows: Click on Options next to Photos in iCloud > check My Photo Stream as well as the Download and Upload options.